Chai Rider’s MC President’s Message

 What is the most important thing about motorcycling?
 No, it’s not necessarily about safety.
 It is not really about proficiency in riding.
-When we think about why we were attracted to motorcycling we realize that we are into it to have fun.
+When we think about why we were attracted to motorcycling we realize that we are in it to have fun.
 We want to enjoy ourselves.
 We want to experience the thrills, excitement and the tranquility that only motorcycle riding can provide.
 We also want to do this while promoting our inherent Jewish values and traditions.

+We are fortunate to be able to enjoy a most rewarding activity, having the time for leisurely motorcycle rides and attending club events.
 We all joined the Chai Rider’s Motorcycle Club (CRMC) for various reasons.
-I know I was very proud to see Jews on powerful motorcycles coming up Fifth Avenue participating in the Celebrate Israel Parade.
+I know I was very proud to see Jews on powerful motorcycles coming up Fifth Avenue participating in the annual Celebrate Israel Parade.
 We were able to project the image of “Am Yisrael Chai!”
 Many outside people still cannot believe that there are Jews riding bikes.
 It goes against the stereotyped image of a frail group of people, immersed in book studies.
-Instead, we portray ourselves and our people as having strength and formidability.
+Instead, we are able to portray ourselves and our people as having strength and formidability.